mcfrith/last-genotype/README.md

 ## Limitations

-* Currently, `last-sub` does not use per-base quality data (e.g. from fastq files).
+* Currently, `last-genotype` does not use per-base quality data (e.g. from fastq files).
 This is because it was designed for reads with more indel than substitution errors, such as MinION or PacBio.
   I am not sure whether or how per-base qualities should be used for such data.

-* `last-sub` does not allow for heterogeneous samples, e.g. from cancer, where one site may have, say, 27% `A` and 73% `C`.
+* `last-genotype` does not allow for heterogeneous samples, e.g. from cancer, where one site may have, say, 27% `A` and 73% `C`.
 But it will often identify such sites as heterozygous, which may be useful.